Kaustubh-Garg/IEEEVitBhopal_15_DataDynamos/README.md

 MatPlot is a plotting library used for visualizing data and results.
 It helps in creating plots and graphs that make it easier to understand the performance and outcomes of the machine learning model.

-**Installation**: MatPlot can be installed using pip Plotting Results: Visualizing model performance metrics such as accuracy and loss over training epochs.
+**Installation**: MatPlot can be installed using pip **Plotting Results**: Visualizing model performance metrics such as accuracy and loss over training epochs.

 **SETUP INSTRUCTION**:-